Chat with us, powered by LiveChat

 Will your life ripple as healing—or harm—into seven generations?

-Chapter VII: The Currency of the Poor is Love
+The Currency of the Poor is Love

 There are those with power, titles, and wealth who leave behind legacies of exclusion, fear, and trauma.
 I’ve seen them in leadership roles—even in DiSC trainings I facilitate.
+But then there are those with almost nothing—who pass on faith, joy, discipline, truth, and love.
+They are the richest I’ve ever met.
+They lead without needing control.

 They correct without cruelty.